-As I write this, 2021 is going to be another unpredictable year!
-Lots of advance bookings up till now.
-And the musical chairs that has become part and parcel of the Co-vid experience.
-Remember, the only thing you actually need (other than someone to marry you) is someone to marry you…:) I’m guessing from the requests I am getting that there could well be a shortage of officiants on prime Saturday afternoons, and especially if you are pulling something together on short notice.
+As I write this, we are going through another exemplary year!
+Remember, the only thing you actually need (other than someone to marry you) is someone to marry you…:) I’m guessing from the requests I am getting that there is going to be a shortage of officiants on prime Saturday afternoons, and especially if you are pulling something together on short notice.
 The purpose of this post is to help you find someone (beyond me..ha ha) to marry you.

 This is NOT a recommended list….I’ve NEVER seen ANY of these folks in action!
 But I do know that they can ALL legally marry you.